akawana/ComfyUI-RGBYP-Mask-Editor/README.md

 ---

 ## RGBYPMaskToRegularMasks

 Converts a single RGBYP mask image into **five separate grayscale masks**.
 A minimalistic utility for quick splitting.

 ---

+## RGBYPMaskStrength + RGBYPMaskStrengthOut

+Two nodes that work together as a pair.
+The first node allows you to set the mask strength for each of the five colors, and the second node simply expands these settings wherever you need them.

+---

+## RGBYPMaskCompositeWithStrength

+Together with the parameters from **RGBYPMaskStrength**, this node generates a single grayscale mask where each of the five colors is represented as a gray shade corresponding to the strength you assigned.

+This node is useful for **Differential Diffusion** and many other features in ComfyUI that require masks.
+With it, you can now easily create masks with different grayscale values.

+---